juristr/fabiangosebrink.github.io/_posts/2015-12-09-update-nuget-unitofwork-structure-0-9-1-by-offering-solutions.md

 Please report Bugs if you find some!!

 I updated the Github readme and the examples in the repo.
-Just clone it and let me know what you think 🙂
+Just clone it and let me know what you think.

 Regards